 Has there been an increase in hot water usage?

-- Refer to "Gas Booster Operating Too Frequently" on page 16. - An increase in hot water usage will result in an increase in water heater operation. - Has your water heating tariff rate been increased by your gas retailer since your previous bill?
+An increase in hot water usage will result in an increase in water heater operation.

 IF YOU HAVE CHECKED ALL THE FOREGOING AND STILL BELIEVE YOU NEED ASSISTANCE, PHONE RHEEM SERVICE OR THEIR NEAREST ACCREDITED SERVICE AGENT / CENTRE.